-Incompletes are also counted in the calculation of the successful course completion percentage if the student was charged for any portion of the course.
-Incompletes and withdrawals may have an adverse effect on the successful course completion percentage of a student if he/she has been charged tuition for any part of the course.
+"I" grades are also counted in the calculation of the successful course completion percentage if the student was charged for any portion of the course.
+Incomplete and Withdrawal grades may have an adverse effect on the successful course completion percentage of a student if he/she has been charged tuition for any part of the course.
 The "I" grade is issued for verifiable, unavoidable reasons.
 Since the "I" grade extends enrollment in the course, requirements for satisfactory completion will be established through student/faculty consultation and documented on the student's transcript.
-The instructor may complete a Grade Change Form to change a grade and must submit the form to the Registrar's Office.
+The instructor may complete a Grade Change Form to change a grade and must submit the form to the Registrar's Office by the deadline for submission as stated in the Academic Calendar.

-Repeat or Retake Courses "R"
+Repeat or Retake of Courses ("R")